Using Chains with Coverage

 Summary

-Your first analysis was based on a direct connection between the Imager satellites and the ground site.
-In order to download the data, the camera passes the data to the parent satellite (Imager) which must have access to the ground site at the same time.
-You set this up using a Chain () object.
-Using a Coverage Definition () object and assigning the direct connection Chain () object as the asset, you determined through Simple Coverage that using the direct connection provided approximately 46% of coverage over the Continental United States.
+Your first analysis was based on a direct connection between the imaging satellites and the ground site.
+In order to download the data, the camera passes the data to the parent satellite, which must have access to the ground site at the same time.
+You set this up using a Chain object.
+Using a Coverage Definition object and assigning the Direct_Connection Chain object as the asset, you determined through Simple Coverage that using the direct connection provided approximately coverage over approximately 46% of the contiguous United States.

-Your second analysis was based on an indirect connection between the Imager satellites and the ground station.
-In this analysis, you set up a Chain () object that passed the data from the Imager satellites to any of the Relay satellites that had access at the same time with the ground station.
-Changing your asset to the indirect connection Chain () object improved your coverage to approximately 72%; a 26% improvement.
+Your second analysis was based on an indirect connection between the imaging satellites and the ground station.
+In this analysis, you set up a Chain object that passed the data from the imaging satellites to any of the Relay satellites that had access at the same time with the ground station.
+Changing your assigned asset to the Indirect_Connect Chain object improved your coverage to nearly 72% — a 56% increase of the area of the U.S. mainland covered.